 Make it is time to find a community that shares some of the same money values as you!

 Christmas Budget Challenge for a Debt Free Christmas

-All of the Christmas Budget Challenges will be based off the average family spending $900 each year.
-(That number from above based on average spending.)
-Just remember that number is collective of gifts, food, decorations, and any miscellaneous holiday items.
+All of the Christmas Budget Challenges will be based on the average Christmas budget each year.
+(That number from above is based on average spending.)
+Just remember that number is a collective of gifts, food, decorations, and any miscellaneous holiday items.

-Related Post: 8 Simple Tips to Stay on Budget at Christmas
+Related Resource: 8 Simple Tips to Stay on Budget at Christmas

-Let's discuss how these numbers we decided for the Christmas Budget Challenge.
-First, the average family spent $900 on Christmas in 2017, according to Statista.
+Let’s discuss how these numbers we decided on for the Christmas Budget Challenge.
+First, the average family spent $900 on Christmas in 2019, according to Statista.
 Regardless of whether you think that number is jaw-dropping high or way too low.
 That was the average amount spent.
 Those are the statistics.

 Just a side note…The average spending of $900 at Christmas includes amounts put on credit cards that weren’t able to be fully paid off.

 The goal is to save $900 by the week of November 1st.
 (Don’t worry about counting weeks.
 The key dates and weeks are listed below.)